lextoumbourou/notes/notes/permanent/stack.md

 Programming languages typically use a stack to keep track of functions running in a program called a [Call Stack](call-stack.md).

- If we try to pop from an empty stack, we get the **Stack Underflow**error.
-If we attempt to add to a stack beyond its max size, we get an error called a [Stack Overflow](stack-overflow.md).
+ If we try to pop from an empty stack, we get the **Stack Underflow** error.
+If we attempt to add to a stack beyond its max size, [Stack Overflow](stack-overflow.md) error.

 A stack supports the following operations in its typical form: